sarah-cic-uk/Code-the-Future/week-1/Meet_the_tutors.md

 ### Rachel

 I joined the CIC in 2016 as a graduate Developer, since then I have been on various projects in a range of roles in Dev, Test, PMO and DevOps.
 I studied Computing at University and did a year in Industry as a Software Packager.
 I enjoy the fact I am able to learn a lot through CIC and explore career growth in a range of areas.

+### Amber

+I joined IBM CIC as a Senior Test Specialist in October 2021.
+Before IBM, I studied computing science and then went further to acquire a Masters degree in Business Systems Analysis and Design with the aim of becoming a Business Analyst.
+Later I realised I was a very inquisitive and success driven person who always wants things done in the right way, (almost perfect) quality enough to yield success.
+I took a job at SNC-Lavlin Atkins where I was the sole Test Engineer working on the Heathrow Aviation project and checking to ensure the facial recognition system could actually recognise a passenger’s face.
+Whilst working on that project, I realised that being a tester wasn’t enough, I needed to learn and understand the backend of a software, which then made me take on the position of QA Automation Engineer at IBM.
+I am now being taught how to code in Java Language.
+I have learnt a lot since I joined IBM and the trainings and career progression IBM offers is second to none.

 <div style="width: 100%">
 <a href='README.md' ><-- Previous Section: Week 1 Introduction</a>